OpenTranslationBible/open-bible/en-GB/38.Zechariah/md/zechariah-04.md

 He replied, “Do you not know what these are?”
 I said, “No, my lord.”

 ## Zechariah 4:14
-Then he said, “These are the two anointed ones who stand by the Lord of the whole earth.”
+Then he explained, “These are the two anointed ones who stand in the presence of the Lord of all the earth.”